-The Pension Fund previously used an actuarial value of assets for both government accounting and funding purposes, Starting with the actuarial valuation as of May 1, 2012, the actuarial value of assets recognizes future gains and losses based on a 5-year smoothed market method as prescribed by Statute.
+The actuarial value of assets recognizes future gains and losses based on a 5-year smoothed market method as prescribed by Statute

 In a 5-year smoothed market method, the current market value of assets is reduced (increased) for the current year and each of three succeeding years, by a portion of the gain/(loss) in market value during the prior year.
 Such gain/(loss) is determined as the excess/(deficit) of the current market value of assets over the market value of assets as of the prior year, increased to reflect interest at the actuarial rate and adjusted to reflect contributions and benefit payments during the prior year.
-The portion of such gain/(loss) by which the current market value of assets is reduced (increased) shall be 80% in the current year, 60% in the first succeeding year.
-40% in the second succeeding year and 20% in the third succeeding year.
+The portion of such gain/(loss) by which the current market value of assets is reduced (increased) shall be 80% in the current year, 60% in the first succeeding year, 40% in the second succeeding year and 20% in the third succeeding year.